AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/burndown/burndown-chart-overview.md

    When a user completes the total remaining work for the iteration on a day off, the [!UICONTROL Estimated Completion] field displays the date the iteration was completed.

-   When planning the iteration, if you set the iteration end date for a non-working day and the iteration is tracking to finish on time, the Estimated Completion date is set for the last working day prior to the iteration end date that you set (because work is not scheduled to be burned down on non-working days).
+   When planning the iteration, if you set the iteration end date for a non-working day and the iteration is tracking to finish on time, the [!UICONTROL Estimated Completion] date is set for the last working day prior to the iteration end date that you set (because work is not scheduled to be burned down on non-working days).

    The end date for the iteration is specified when the iteration is planned, as described in the article [Create an iteration](../../../agile/use-scrum-in-an-agile-team/iterations/create-an-iteration.md).